- Chart

 Bid-Ask Spread

-The bid-ask spread for EMXC is generally tight, indicating reasonable trading costs.
+The bid-ask spread for EMXC is generally tight, reflecting reasonable trading costs for most investors.

 Market Dynamics